betzuka/laserlevel/README.md

 `mvn package`

-Find the jar file just built (it will be in the `target` directory).
+Find the executable uber jar file just built (it will be in the `target` directory).
 Run:

-`java -jar laserlevel-1.0-SNAPSHOT-shaded.jar betzuka.tools.laserlevel.LaserLevel`
+`java -jar laserlevel-1.0-SNAPSHOT-shaded.jar`

 Or use the zip that will have been generated into the `builds` directory as per instructions above for pre-built binary.